jedevc/fyp-report/report.md

 single solution.

 This binary suffers from a lack of exploit variety, leading to an increased opportunity for CTF players to illegally share solutions.
-Some significant effort has been made to prevent this form of cheating, preventing flag-sharing by randomising flags, and has shown successful results - however, some cheating may still go unnoticed, due to the more complex "solve-sharing", in which players share detailed write-ups or solve scripts with each other, allowing them to gain different flags, but using the same technique.
+Some effort has been made to prevent this form of cheating, specifically by preventing flag-sharing through flag randomization, and has shown successful results.
+However, some cheating may still go unnoticed, due to the more complex "solve-sharing", in which players share detailed write-ups or solve scripts with each other, allowing them to gain different flags, but using the same technique.
 We want to provide a way to mitigate against this more advanced form of cheating.

-Additionally, the binary only represents a single challenge - an interesting puzzle can only be solved once, and not over and over again.
-We want to introduce random variation into the challenge as part of it's design and build process, so that we can output multiple challenge binaries, with different solutions.
+Additionally, the binary only represents a single challenge - an interesting puzzle that can only be solved once and not over and over again.
+We want to introduce random variation into the challenge as part of its design and build process, so that we can output multiple challenge binaries, with different solutions.
 This allows players to practice a single technique multiple times, to enhance understanding of the underlying concepts.